Transitioning to Adulthood

 However, their services are often based on specific eligibility (different for each one) rather than entitlement as part of a free appropriate public education.
 So, it becomes the student's/parent's responsibility to make contact and coordinate services with them.
 It is usually helpful to make this contact early (late jr. high or early high school) to help facilitate the process, especially if there is a waiting list.
 With student/parent written permission, some of these agencies may be invited to attend an IEP meeting (talk to the case manager for more specifics).

 Transition Fair: Each year we hold a fair to bring multiple agencies to one spot for one night!
 Check out information from our previous Transition Fairs, including attendance, pictures, and comments from families, educators, and agency presenters.
 Also, watch for more information on our upcoming fair!

-List of Outside Agencies (Updated January 2016) Agencies and organizations who support the transition process.
+List of Outside Agencies (Updated February 2020) Agencies and organizations who support the transition process.
 Many of these attended our most recent Transition Fair.
-This list includes a description of the agency, the disabilities they serve, and the areas of transition they assist with.
-(If you are a listed Service Agency and would like to make a change to this information, please contact Adam King at 801-402-5156.)
+This list includes a description of the agency, the disabilities they serve, age individuals usually apply, and the areas of transition they assist with.
+(If you are a listed Service Agency and would like to make a change to this information, please contact James Gordon at 801.402.5975.)

-Vista Education Campus: information on Vista Education Capus (VEC), where many of our post-high school transition programs are housed (STAR, STEPS, STRIDE, MAPS).
+Vista Education Campus: information on Vista Education Campus (VEC), where many of our post-high school transition programs are housed.